Warren Spahn rumors, news

 -

 • This Day in Braves History: Julio Teheran picks up first major league winPhoto by Christian Petersen/Getty Images Braves Franchise History 1928: The Phillies take two from the Braves, winning 10-6 and 4-0.
 Earl Caldwell, who reported to the Phillies yesterday, tosses the shutout in his first major league start.
 1955: With a 10-2 win over the Braves at Milwaukee’s County Stadium, the Dodgers clinch the National League pennant with a 17-game lead.
-It is the earl...2023Continue with Julio Teheran
+It is the earl...2023See more Julio Teheran

 -